 Transparency is the functionality that supports transparent areas in an image.
 If you put any background color under your image, transparent areas will have this background color.
-This is heavily used in maps, as you can show your image with transparent areas (eg. ragged edges for countries) over base map.
+This is heavily used in maps, as you can show your image with transparent areas (eg. ragged edges for countries) over the base map.

 Opacity is the extent to which something blocks light.
 It is used to determine how a pixel is rendered when blended with another.
 The value range is between 0.0 - 1.0 or 0% - 100%; encoded values into Byte range 0 - 255.
-The value 0.0 (0%, 0) means full transparency - the color pixel will be invisible over base map (or background color), and the value 1.0 (100 %, 255) means full opaque - the final pixel after blending is defined only by this pixel color (defined in RGB channels).
+The value 0.0 (0%, 0) means full transparency - the color pixel will be invisible over the base map (or background color), and the value 1.0 (100 %, 255) means full opaque - the final pixel after blending is defined as only by this pixel color (defined in RGB channels).

-Image colors consist of three bands (channels) - Red, Green, Blue.
+Image colors consist of three bands (channels) - Red, Green, and Blue.
 There is another band, the alpha band, which defines the level of opacity for each pixel (Byte range 0 - 255).
-If your image has defined an alpha band, MapTiler Desktop will use it for the export to a map.
+If your image has defined an alpha band, MapTiler Engine will use it for the export to a map.

-Select a color
+Set a color

-Instead of using the alpha band as a pixel-map for transparency, it is possible to select a specific color, which will be turned into transparency pixels.
+Instead of using the alpha band as a pixel map for transparency, it is possible to select a specific color, which will be turned into transparency pixels.
 The very common usage is for white or black borders.
 The selected color from a system color palette form will be saved and displayed as